JaredKeithAveritt/AI_methods_in_advanced_materials_research/week_1/README.md

 # Introduction to AI in Materials Science

 ## Artificial Intelligence (AI) is a general term covering various subfields, including:
 1. **Machine Learning (ML):** Focuses on algorithms that enable computers to learn from data.
 2. **Neural Networks (NNs):** Fundamental in many ML models, inspired by the human brain's structure.
 3. **Large Language Models (LLMs):** A specific application of NNs.
-Excel in understanding and generating human-like language, e.g., GPT-3.
+Understanding and generating human-like language, e.g., GPT-3 (Generative Pre-trained Transformer 3).

 ### Common misunderstandings about AI:
-1. **All-powerful solution:** AI can't solve every problem; it's task-specific.
+1. **All-powerful solution:** AI methods are task-specific.
-2. **Human-like intelligence:** AI lacks general intelligence comparable to humans.
+2. **Human-like intelligence:** AI is very far from intelligence comparable to humans.
-3. **Unbiased objectivity:** AI inherits biases from training data.
+3. **Unbiased objectivity:** AI inherits biases from training data (halucinates).
 4. **Human-like understanding:** AI lacks true comprehension or consciousness.

-Addressing these misconceptions is crucial for a realistic understanding of AI's capabilities and limitations.
+### What is necessary to perform AI methods in your research
+1. **Generate a hypothesis:** Clearly define your research question or problem (this is usually the hardest part for most).
+2. **Working knowledge of Python:** Master the basics of Python, a key language in AI methods, and understand relevant libraries like TensorFlow or PyTorch.
+3. **Data Science fundamentals:** Familiarize yourself with data preprocessing, feature engineering, and statistical analysis.
+4. **Machine Learning algorithms:** Understand various machine learning algorithms for informed model selection.
+5. **Data Collection and Preparation:** Develop skills in collecting and preparing datasets for AI model training.
+6. **Model Evaluation techniques:** Learn to assess model performance using metrics like precision, recall, and accuracy.
+8. **Computational Resources:** Ensure access to sufficient computing power for resource-intensive tasks.
+All JSNN Students are fortunate enough as we have access through [UNC-CH](https://github.com/JaredKeithAveritt/AI_methods_in_advanced_materials_research/blob/main/week_1/Python_UNC.md)

 ### In general, AI offers several benefits in materials research, such as:
-- **Accelerated Discovery:** AI can analyze datasets and identify patterns, accelerating the discovery of new materials with desirable properties.
+- **Accelerated Discovery:** High-throughput screening can speed up the discovery of materials with specific functionalities.
-- **Optimization:** ML algorithms can optimize material properties by predicting how different parameters affect desired properties, guiding researchers in their experiments.
+- **Optimization:** ML algorithms can optimize material properties by predicting how different parameters affect desired properties.
 - **Cost and Time Savings:** AI can reduce the time and cost associated with experimental research by suggesting promising experiments, minimizing trial and error.
-We will be learning about 3 different subfields in AI, namely, LLMS, ML and NNs.
-LLMS models like GPT can be useful in analyzing experimental data by:
-- **Data Interpretation:** They can assist in interpreting complex experimental results, extracting key insights, and generating human-readable summaries.
-- **Contextual Understanding:** Language models can understand the context of scientific literature, helping researchers relate their experimental findings to existing knowledge.
-- **Data Integration:** These models can integrate information from diverse sources, aiding researchers in connecting different aspects of experimental data and forming a comprehensive understanding.
-- **Hypothesis Generation:** Language models can suggest hypotheses based on existing data, facilitating the generation of new ideas for further experimentation.
-In essence, LLMS can act as intelligent assistants, aiding researchers in navigating and extracting valuable information from the vast amount (millions or billions) of data generated in materials research.
+- **Property Prediction:** Hypothesize AI models can predict material properties based on composition, aiding in targeted research.
+- **Synthesis Optimization:** Optimize synthesis conditions for desired material characteristics.
+- **Structure-Property Relationships:** Correlate between atomic structure and material properties.

 ---

 ## LLMs
-GPT-3 (Generative Pre-trained Transformer 3), are AI models designed for natural language processing tasks.
+GPT-3s are AI models designed for natural language processing tasks.
 These models are characterized by their extensive scale, incorporating millions or even billions of parameters.
 Here are key features:

 1. **Pre-training:** These models are pre-trained on massive datasets containing parts of the Internet, books, and various texts.
 During pre-training, they learn language patterns, context, and relationships.

-2. **Transformer Architecture:** Large language models typically utilize the transformer architecture, which allows them to capture long-range dependencies in data effectively.
+2. **Transformer Architecture:** Large language models typically utilize the [transformer architecture](https://machinelearningmastery.com/the-transformer-model/), which allows them to capture long-range dependencies in data effectively.

 3. **Generative Capability:** They have the ability to generate coherent and contextually relevant text.
 Given a prompt, they can generate new content, answer questions, or complete sentences.

 4. **Fine-tuning:** After pre-training, models can be fine-tuned for specific tasks or applications, making them versatile for various language-related applications like translation, summarization, and question-answering.

-5. **Diverse Applications:** Large language models find applications in natural language understanding, text generation, sentiment analysis, and more.
+5. **Diverse Applications:** Large language models find applications in natural language understanding, text generation, [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis), and more.
 They are valuable tools for developers, researchers, and businesses in diverse industries.

+- **Data Interpretation:** They can assist in interpreting experimental results, extracting insights, and generating human-readable outputs.

+- **Data Integration:** These models can integrate information from diverse sources, aiding researchers in connecting different aspects of experimental data and forming a comprehensive understanding.

 ---
 ## NNs
 A neural network (NN) is a computational model inspired by the structure and functioning of the human brain.
 It consists of interconnected nodes, called neurons, organized in layers.
 The basic building block is a neuron, which receives input, processes it through an activation function, and produces an output.

 Key components of a neural network: